skillab-project/skillab-tracker-testathon/docs/testing.md

 Data Integrity Testing ensures that data remains accurate, consistent, unaltered, and free from unnecessary data or duplications during storage, retrieval, and processing.

 Examples of test cases:
 * Check for Duplicate Data in API Responses.
+(Easy)
 * Validate Unique Entries.
+(Easy)
 * Verify endpoints return the same information every time when identical filters are applied.
+(Easy)

 ### Accuracy Testing

 Accuracy testing refers to the process of evaluating how close a system's output is to the correct or expected result.

 Examples of test cases:
-* Verify the semantic meaning of extracted skills and occupations.
+* Accurate set of extracted skills and occupations based on the information provided.
+(Hard)
+* Propagation and backpropagation returns expected results.
+(Medium)

-<sub> Most likely this type of test can only be conducted manually and not automated. </sub>
+<sub> Most likely the accuracy of the extracted skills can only be conducted manually and not automated. </sub>

+### Completeness Testing

+Completeness testing ensures that all required functionalities, data, or conditions in a system are fully implemented and accounted for.

+Examples of test cases:
+* Missing skills while there is information to be extracted from.
+(Easy)

 ### Logic Testing

 Ensure that the filtering logic implemented at the endpoints functions as expected.

 Examples of test cases:
 * AND/OR Logic: Confirm that the filtering operators (AND, OR) behave correctly when applied.
+(Easy)
-* Keyword Filtering: Verify that keyword-based filters return the correct results.
+* Keyword Filtering: Verify that keyword-based filters return the correct results.(Easy)
+* ID Filtering: Ensure that an id is present in the results when it is used for filtering.
+(Easy)

 ## Procedure